-Students should enroll in GRSC 800 during the semester/s of the Qualifying Examination.
+Students should enroll in GRSC 800 during the semester/s of the Qualifying Examination if they are taking less than 6 units of coursework in order to maintain enrolled student status while studying for the exam.
 The University does not accept GRSC 800 for degree credit.
 After passing the Qualifying Examination the student advances to candidacy for the Ph.D. (and is considered ABD, "all but dissertation").
-Students are permitted to enroll in up to 3 semesters of GRSC 800.
+Students are permitted to enroll in up to 3 semesters of GRSC 800 (a, b, z).
+Note that GRSC 800z requires a petition documenting the reason for the third semester.